Antipsychotic Tracking Tool

 A printer installed and connected to your desktop computer or ‘smart’ device to allow printing of the audit results.

-Download and save the APTT resource folder to a chosen location that complies with your organisation’s Information Technology policies and procedures.
+Note: Download and save the APTT resource folder to a chosen location that complies with your organisation’s Information Technology policies and procedures.

 Dementia Training Australia is supported by funding from the Australian Government under the Dementia and Aged Care Services Fund.